Why Elkera is the right expert to elicit your software requirements

 • Assess the scope of the project that is needed to solve the identified problems.

 • Assess the scale of benefits expected from the project.
-This requires that the business establish clear, measurable objectives for the project.
+This requires that the business establish clear, measurable criteria for project success.

 • Assess expectations about the likely nature of a solution.
 Is it expected to be off-the-shelf (including cloud based), customised off-the-shelf or bespoke?